 - On the Results page, click the Data Lab tab in the left menu.

-- Click the Virtual Question bar to add a VQ to your report, or drag it into place between questions.
+- Click the Virtual Question bar to add a VQ, or drag it into place between questions.

-- Click the Optional Presets drop-down menu, and scroll to Codebooks.
+- Click the Optional Presets dropdown and scroll to Codebooks.

-- Select the desired codebook and Generate Visualization.
+- Select the desired codebook and click Generate Visualization.

-Note: If a user renames a code, it will automatically update in Virtual Questions.
+π‘ Tip: If you rename a code, it will automatically update in Virtual Questions.

 Autocode in Correlation Finder

-- On the Results page, click the Data Lab menu tab, and drag the Correlation Finder into place in your results.
+- On the Results page, click the Data Lab tab and drag the Correlation Finder into place in your results.

-- Click the pencil icon to edit the name that appears in the Question Header.
+- Click the pencil icon to edit the name in the Question Header.

-Note: If a user renames a code, it will automatically update in Correlation Finders.
+π‘ Tip: If you rename a code, it will automatically update in Correlation Finders.

 Logic for Codes and Codebooks